bootstrap-vue/bootstrap-vue/src/components/table/README.md

 ```
 ### Row Styling ###

-You can also style every row using the `tbdoy-tr-class` prop
+You can also style every row using the `tbody-tr-class` prop

 | Property | Type | Description
 | ---------| ---- | -----------